Shahab-Shahrashoob/Project-Sanhab/README.md

 A hit from one of the players

 In everyturn, each player can choose to attack or repair their ship .
 They have to enter " r " to proceed to repaire mode .
 If they have no repair points, they will lose that round and its other player's turn .
+The game goes on until one of the players has no more ships on his board .

 ![image](https://user-images.githubusercontent.com/117520004/217516621-49a3ebe9-c90f-41a5-818a-81ea4df6ad8a.png)

 Replay of the game

 SPECIAL thanks to Miss Dolat Abadi for their infinite passion on this project .
 It was quite an adventure ......